 The most important part of your visit to our hospital with your pet is the time that we spend talking with you about your pet, his or her lifestyle, and getting information on anything that may be a concern to you about your pet and especially spending time educating you about health care for your pet.
 Educated clients are our best clients and make better pet owners!
 We encourage owners to ask questions about their pet on every subject from diet to behavior.
 You can also rest assured that if at any time, your pet’s health care needs are beyond the scope of the equipment available at our hospital, you will be informed of options for referral for additional diagnostics or more advanced medical and surgical care.
 Situations where this might arise include complicated orthopedic cases, seriously ill medical patients that require round-the-clock intense monitoring, and the need for advanced diagnostics such as abdominal ultrasounds, MRI or CT scans.

 Our office does not currently offer adjunctive therapy in areas such as acupuncture or chiropractic but we are happy to provide referrals to other local practitioners that do provide this type of care.
-Acupuncture can be used for skin disorders, urinary tract disorders, musculoskeletal and neurologic disorders, behavior problems, quality of life improvement, gastrointestinal disorders and respiratory disorders.
+Acupuncture can be used for skin disorders, urinary tract disorders, musculoskeletal and neurologic disorders, behavior problems, quality of life improvement, gastrointestinal disorders, respiratory disorders and so much more.